kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ##### `NodePrepareResource`

-This RPC is called by kubelet when a Pod that wants to use the specified resource is scheduled on a node.
+This RPC is called by the kubelet when a Pod that wants to use the specified resource is scheduled on a node.
 The Plugin SHALL assume that this RPC will be executed on the node where the resource will be used.
-ResourceClaim.meta.Namespace, ResourceClaim.meta.UID, ResourceClaim.Name, ResourceClaim.meta.Namespace and ResourceClaimStatus.AllocationResult should be passed to the Plugin as parameters to identify the claim and perform resource preparation.
+ResourceClaim.meta.Namespace, ResourceClaim.meta.UID, ResourceClaim.Name,
+ResourceClaim.meta.Namespace and one of the ResourceHandles from the ResourceClaimStatus.AllocationResult with a matching DriverName should be passed to the Plugin as parameters to identify the claim and perform resource preparation.

-ResourceClaim parameters(namespace, UUID, name) are useful for debugging and enable the resource driver to retrieve the full ResourceClaim object, should that ever be needed (normally it shouldn't).
+ResourceClaim parameters (namespace, UUID, name) are useful for debugging.
+They enable the Plugin to retrieve the full ResourceClaim object, should it ever be needed (normally it shouldn't).

 The Plugin SHALL return fully qualified device name[s].